samiah1/Riyadh-JSD/curriculum/01-command-line-JS/readme.md

 8. Push your changes to GitHub and verify that the changes were received in the Web interface
 9. Try visiting https://username.github.io/goals (where "username" is your actual GitHub username)

-  > Note: This exercise can require helping students on lots of small, fiddly
-  > points such as using HTTPS vs SSH (they should use SSH as we set that up
-  > last lesson), accidentally initializing a respository with a `README.md`
-  > file requiring a `git push -f` to overwrite, etc.

 ---